Ria424/developers-animatesdk-docs/Document_object/Document130.md

 #### Description

-Method; performs a mouse click from the Selection tool.
+Method; Performs a mouse click from the Selection tool.

 #### Example